Michif: Language revitalization

 Revitalizing the Michif language is important to Métis people.
 Language is regarded as culturally significant and holds more value than just the attributes studied by linguists.
 Elder Brousse Flammand writes "Language is central to nationhood" and that "A government cannot legislate this identity and nationhood; the government can only recognize what is already in existence."
 Michif was (and is) central to the independent culture and nationhood of the Métis people.
 The Métis community is working toward language revitalization to keep this connection to their independent culture and nationhood.

 Métis cultural centres such as the Michif Cultural and Métis Resource Institute in St. Albert, Alberta, the Métis Culture and Heritage Resource Centre in Winnipeg, and the Gabriel Dumont Institute of Native Studies and Applied Research are attempting to revive the language through public outreach.
 Additionally, The Louis Riel Institute (LRI), which is the education department of the Manitoba Metis Federation in Winnipeg, is an adult learning center committed to the development of community based educational programs directed to adults and the whole family.
 The Institute has released DVD beginner lessons for both Michif and Michif French, which are also available online.
+The Metis National Council launched a Roblox game to teach Northern, Southern and French Michif to children through an immersive learning experience online called Metis Life.

 As of 2013, the Northern Journal reports that "Aboriginal language and culture is becoming increasingly visible" in Alberta, as Alberta's Northland School Division, "serving mostly First Nations and Métis students in the northern part of the province" has expanded its community partnerships and culture camps.

 Phonology

 Michif as recorded starting in the 1970s combined two separate phonological systems: one for French origin elements, and one for Cree origin elements (Rhodes 1977, 1986).
-For instance, //y//, //l//, //r// and //f// exist only in French words, whereas preaspirated stops such as //ʰt// and //ʰk// exist only in Cree words.
+For instance, //l//, //r//, //v// and //f// exist only in French words, whereas preaspirated stops such as //ʰt// and //ʰk// exist only in Cree words.
 In this variety of Michif, the French elements were pronounced in ways that have distinctively Canadian French values for the vowels, while the Cree elements have distinctively Cree values for vowels.
 Nonetheless, there is some Cree influence on French words in the stress system (Rosen 2006).
 But by the year 2000 there were Michif speakers who had collapsed the two systems into a single system (Rosen 2007).